#159 - Future Tech & Android Wear

 Top 5: Other Technologies We are Still Waiting For

-4. A single, cheap food that alone provides all the nutrients that humans need to survive.
+5. A direct neural interface.
+Having things literally beamed straight into your mind.4.
+A single, cheap food that alone provides all the nutrients that humans need to survive.
 This was promised to us in the Matrix, Futurama, and a couple other places.

 3. Teleportation.
 Beam me to work, Scotty.
 Now beam me to the store.
 Now beam me to the hospital to get treated for teleportation cancer (that's a Family Guy reference).